mtopircean/essentials-by-livia/README.md

 ## The Skeleton Plane
 ### Wireframes
-To support both the functionality and the design part of the website, followin wireframes where created:
+To support both the functionality and the design part of the website, following wireframes where created:
 * Index Page
 ![Alt text](/static/readme/wireframes/index.png)
 * About Me Page